agsb/minute/docs/Logicskeeb.md

 ### Timed functions

-Must define timers of duration and interval for select a tip (single click), a tap (fast dual click) and a hold (stay pressed).
+Must define timers of duration and interval for select a tap (single press-and-release click), a dual tap (dual fast click) and a held (stay pressed then released).
 No auto repeat for keys.

+Actions could be defined for sequences of

+    1. tap then tap, normal use
+    2. dual tap then tap,
+    3. dual tap then held
+    3. held then tap
+    5. held then dual tap
+    6. held then held

 ### A chord

 A chord is about keys held pressed simultanely, no order is preserved, AB and BA is same chord.